Mampfinator/youtube.js/README.md

 # youtube.js

 A one-stop library for just about all your YouTube needs.
-Supports the official API, PubSub, XML feeds, scraping and other miscellaneous YouTube things.
+Supports the official API, WebSub, XML feeds, scraping and other miscellaneous YouTube things.

 ## Motivation